IsabelBirds/Remote-Computational-Project-Resource/book/_build/html/_sources/Data_visualisation/Making_figures_in_R.md

 * [Upset plots](https://github.com/hms-dbmi/UpSetR)

-    I'm a big fan of Upset plots.
     If you have lots of groups in your data, and venn diagrams turn into a massive confusing mess, that's the time to try an upset plot.
     They use a matrix to represent different intersections, and a bar plot to visualise the number of elements in each intersection.
     You can also get fancy and introduce queries or extra plots that describe different features of your data.

 * [ggstatsplot](https://indrajeetpatil.github.io/ggstatsplot/)

-    Another package I'm a fan of.
     This package runs statistical tests, and creates plots with them included.
     It also makes lovely violin/box plot combinations which are much more informative than a straightforward box plot.